observatorium/observatorium/docs/proposals/20201125-jaeger-traces-store.md

 [Grafana Tempo](https://github.com/grafana/tempo) is an alternative multitenant storage that Observatorium project could use to store traces.
 The project is inspired and similar to the Prometheus TSDB, Thanos and Grafana Loki, therefore could it could be a good fit for Obeservatorium.
 The storage is split into two parts: 1. low retention requiring fast local disk (e.g. SSD) to store recent data and 2. object store (S3 compatible) to store historical data.
 Tempo is a distributed system with [multiple components](https://grafana.com/docs/tempo/latest/operations/architecture/): distributor, ingester, compactor, storage, querier.
 Distributor uses parts of the OpenTelemetry collector codebase to receive data in multiple formats (OTLP, Jaeger, Zipkin).

 The project at the moment supports [search](https://grafana.com/docs/tempo/latest/getting-started/tempo-in-grafana/#tempo-search) only for recent data held in memory with retention about 15 minutes, therefore it is not suitable as a storage for Jaeger that exposes richer search API that supports search by attributes, time range and service name.
+Pull request [search feature](https://github.com/grafana/tempo/pull/1174) adds search capability for data in the storage, therefore the statement in this paragraph will be revisited once the feature is production ready.

+On top of the above, the current tracing team proficiency is around Elasticsearch and Jaeger development.
+Given that it makes sense to postpone this alternative and revisit it later once there are more arguments supporting this case.

 ## Action Plan